pastelnetwork/pastelup/README.md

 ### Walletnode specific options

-`pastel-utility start walletnode ...` supports the following parameters in addition to common:
+`pastelup start walletnode ...` supports the following parameters in addition to common:

 - `--development-mode          Optional, Starts walletnode service with swagger enabled (default: false)`

 ### Supernode specific options

-`pastel-utility start walletnode ...` supports the following parameters in addition to common:
+`pastelup start walletnode ...` supports the following parameters in addition to common:

 - `--activate                  Optional, if specified, will try to enable node as Masternode (start-alias). (default: false)`
 - `--name value                Required, name of the Masternode to start (and create or update in the masternode.conf if --create or --update are specified)`